 How to Assemble the DIY Paper Marigold

-First, download my free pattern (see the bottom of this post) and cut it out.
+First, download Design #59 which is my free pattern (see the bottom of this post) and cut it out.
 If you use a Cricut or another cutting machine, the SVG cutting file is included.
 If you want to cut it out with scissors, there is a PDF included as well.

 You need four base petal sets, plus the five sets of bud petals for each flower.
 You do not need to worry about grouping/ungrouping, attaching, or scoring—this file is good to upload and cut.